How to attract butterflies to your garden

 By planting a variety of these plants, you can create a butterfly-friendly garden that provides food and shelter for these important pollinators.
 When selecting plants, it's important to choose varieties that are native to your region and that provide a range of blooming times throughout the season to ensure a steady supply of nectar for butterflies.

-How to attract butterflies with a butterfly feeder
+How to make a butterfly feeder

 Making a butterfly feeder is a simple and fun project that can help attract butterflies to your garden.
 Here's how to make a butterfly feeder: